Janelle Monáe unleashes her black and queer power at the Oscars

 “Tonight, we celebrate the art of the storyteller…” announced Monáe, as dancers dressed as characters from Joker, Midsommar, Us, Queen and Slim, and Dolemite Is My Name gyrated in the background.
 “Those voices long deprived.
 I’m happy to stand here as a black queer artist telling stories.
 Happy black history month.”

 Things get scary for Janelle Monáe in Antebellum

 As well as being one of the world’s most exciting recording artists, Janelle Monáe continues to be recognised for her acting.
-We’ll soon be seeing her on our screens in Harriet – a biopic of the iconic Harriet Tubman.
+The next project in the pipeline is a role in horror film Antebellum.